USBAkimbo/Random/README.md

 # What is this?
-- Just a random collection of useful things
+- Just a random collection of useful scripts and configs